The antispam module can be enabled by determining the analyses to be enabled. Two options are available on the firewall:

 The trusted server concerns the SMTP server.
 By filling in this field, which is optional, e-mails will be analyzed more thoroughly by the Antispam module.

-Mail relayed by a server belonging to the domain indicated therefore avoids the domain scan.
-This may be defined for mail relayed by internal servers, for example.
+Mail relayed by a server belonging to the domain indicated will therefore be exempt from the domain scan.
+This value may be defined for mail relayed by internal servers, for example.

 SMTP allows mail relay servers to fill in a field indicating their identity.
 If mail passes through a server belonging to the trusted domain, the earlier servers will be considered legitimate and the scan will only apply to the following servers.